List of people on the postage stamps of Hong Kong: History

 In the 1980s, the Postal Department began releasing commemorative stamps featuring celebrities.
 In November 1995, to commemorate movie stars, Hong Kong released a collection of four stamps titled "Hong Kong Movie Stars" (香港影星) featuring Bruce Lee, Leung Sing Poh, Yam Kim-fai, and Lin Dai in 1995.
-According to the scholar Anxi Dai, "These movie stars were already household names at that time, and had even become famous overseas."
+According to the scholar Tai On Hei, "These movie stars were already household names at that time, and had even become famous overseas."
 The stamps' denominations were HK$1.20, HK$2.10, HK$2.60 and HK$5.
 Owing to the stamps' popularity, the Postal Department released a second collection of four movie star stamps in 2001, this time featuring on each stamp one male and one female movie star who had been great partners in movies.
 The duos were Ng Cho-fan and Yin Pak, Sun Ma Sze Tsang and Tang Bik-wan, Cheung Wood-yau and Man-lei Wong, and Mak Bing-wing and Wong-Nui Fung.
 The stamps' denominations were HK$1.30, HK$2.50, HK$3.10, and HK$5.00.
 In June 2001, the Hongkong Post issued a collection of stamps titled "My Wishes" (我的祝願) featuring athletes and stars from the literary and art arenas who were from mainland China, Hong Kong, and Taiwan.
 The goal was to support the Beijing bid for the 2008 Summer Olympics.
 The people featured on the stamps included Zhang Yimou, Ge You, Mao Amin, Gong Li, Yang Lan, Zhao Wei, and Zhang Ziyi.
 On 8 November 2005, the Hongkong Post released a set of stamps in a collection titled "Hong Kong Pop Stars" (香港流行歌星).
 It commemorated five Hong singers who had died: Danny Chan], Leslie Cheung, Anita Mui, Roman Tam, and Wong Ka Kui.